 Drawbacks: High implementation and maintenance costs.

-Popular Vendors: Epic, Cerner, and Meditech.
+Popular Vendors: Epic, Oracle Health, and Meditech.

 The technology and integration capabilities of an EMR system are important factors to consider when selecting the right software for your practice.
 Listed below are the two main types of EMR software in this category that you need to keep in mind: